-The private placement issue that was announced and partially closed subsequent to June 30, 2024, has been discussed above in Section 6) Financing.
+The private placement issue that closed subsequent to three months ended December 31, 2024, has been discussed above in Section 6) Financing.

 13) Financial Instruments

 The carrying value of the Company's financial instruments, consisting of cash, accounts receivable (net of sales tax), short-term investments, and accounts payable and accrued liabilities (net of sales tax), approximate their fair value due to the short-term nature of the instruments.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest or credit risks arising from these financial instruments.